Here are the answers to our most commonly asked questions. If you cannot find what you're looking for - please just contact us.

 How fast do our e-bikes go?

 Due to national laws, the speed assistance is limited to 27kmh on pedal assist models with a 250 Watt motor.
 You can pedal as fast as you are able or willing to go downhill!
-The Bondi II, Tilba and 26-inch folding models use a 200 Watt motor and are not speed restricted.
+The Bondi and Tilba models use a 200 Watt motor (and feature a throttle) and are not speed restricted.

 Will riding an electric bike make me more attractive?